Skip to main content

 Stored bytesLets a package bring owned files without reaching outside itself.

-Callable slotsLets a package expose a named door your app can ask for work.
+Callable slotsLets a package expose a named target your app can ask for work.

 Local stateKeeps customer-visible Bitfield state on the device.

-App surfacesLets React, and later other SDKs, read and request without learning private setup.
+App surfacesLets React, and later other SDKs, read and request without importing private setup.

 Common mistakes